Tower Green: Executions

 The bodies of all seven were buried in the Chapel of St Peter ad Vincula.

 In addition to the seven listed above, there are three additional names listed on the memorial: Malcolm Macpherson, Samuel Macpherson and Farquhar Shaw.
-These men soldiers of the Black Watch Regiment from the Scottish Highlands who were convicted of mutiny, and were executed on the Tower Green on 19 July 1743 by a twelve-man firing squad composed of their fellow soldiers.
+These men, soldiers of the Black Watch Regiment from the Scottish Highlands, were convicted of mutiny and were executed on the Tower Green on 19 July 1743 by a twelve-man firing squad composed of their fellow soldiers.